coronel08/mern-invoice/README.md

 -   /database = Using Docker and MongoDB
 -   /server = Backend in Express
     -   index.js = Entry Point for express server
+    -   /models = models that interact with Database
+        -   user
-    -   models.js = database modeling
+    -   /routes = logic and routing

 ---